mr-Ayalk/AAITstudentportaljavafullsatck/README.md

 **AAITstudentportaljavafullsatck**

-fullstack project using java and mysql as a data base
+fullstack project using java and mysql as a database